 The job of the milkman was to deliver fresh cartons or bottles of milk every day from the dairy, and sometimes it was occasional that the milkman would bring farm products such as ham, butter, eggs, chicken or even sherbets to the customers.
 They would travel from house to house using a low powered vehicle called a milk float.

 9. Switchboard operators:

-Lectors was a common form of employment during the age of mass production, where factory workers often pooled money together to hire a lector who would read publications and journals of left-wing parties or union trade workers.
-The first form of such employment was seen in Cuba.
-Since education and literacy was hard to procure during the industrial revolution, literate people were paid to read transcripts and journals in public.
+A lector is a common form of employment during the age of mass production, where factory workers often pool money together to hire a lector who would read publications and journals of left-wing parties or union trade workers.
+The first form of such employment sees in Cuba.
+Since education and literacy are hard to procure during the industrial revolution, literate people were paid to read transcripts and journals in public.

 11. Food taster:

-The first responsibility was to confirm that the food was safe to eat and ensure that there was no poisonous substances present or any fast acting poison.
+The first responsibility was to confirm that the food was safe to eat and ensure that there were no poisonous substances present or any fast acting poison.

 The second responsibility of the food taster was to constantly survey the kitchen and make sure that there is no scope for the introduction of poison in the food.

 Lastly, if the emperor or ruler suddenly died and the food taster has the same symptoms, then it was determined that the emperor died from poisoning.
 The practice of food tasters is still predominant in some parts, though it is not very common.